jerrylee1697/HackUCI19/pages/PropTypes(Facebook).md

 (If you see **a warning** rather than an error with this message, please check the [above section about compatibility](#compatibility).)

-This is new behavior, and you will only encounter it when you migrate from `React.PropTypes` to the `prop-types` package.
-For the vast majority of components, this doesn’t matter, and if you didn’t see [this warning](https://facebook.github.io/react/warnings/dont-call-proptypes.html) in your components, your code is safe to migrate.
-This is not a breaking change in React because you are only opting into this change for a component by explicitly changing your imports to use `prop-types`.
-If you temporarily need the old behavior, you can keep using `React.PropTypes` until React 16.

 **If you absolutely need to trigger the validation manually**, call `PropTypes.checkPropTypes()`.
 Unlike the validators themselves, this function is safe to call in production, as it will be replaced by an empty function: